Close

 Here are some of the precautions that you need to take before eating cherries.
 These precautions must be taken by everyone who wants to eat cherries.

-• Remember to wash the cherries well before eating them as they may cause infections and pose health issues for the mother as well as the foetus.
+• Remember to wash the cherries well before eating them, as they may cause infections and pose health issues.

-• Always eat pitted cherries because the pit contains prussicacid/ cyanide, which is a poisonous chemical.
-If you do happen to pop a cherry with the pit, just remove it immediately and not chew on it.
+• Always eat pitted cherries because the pit contains prussic acid/cyanide, which is a poisonous chemical (11).
+If you do happen to pop a cherry with the pit as a whole, it is ok, as it will be eliminated as it is.
+However, do not chew on it, and be aware of not swallowing too many pits.

 • Remember to consult your doctor before including cherries in your pregnancy diet.

 • Dried cherries are coated with sulphites to preserve them.
-If you are allergic to sulphite, avoid them.
-In case you have a craving to eat dried cherry, keep it dipped in warm water for half an hour so that the sulphites are washed off before you eat them.
+If you are allergic to sulphites, avoid them.
+In case you have a craving to eat dried cherries, keep them dipped in warm water for half an hour so that the sulphites are washed off before you eat them.

 FAQs